DaveKaretnyk/parsing-utils2/README.md

 https://github.com/bkiers/python3-parser

 In that respect then nothing new, just my own experimenting to get started with ANTLR, and Java... and IntelliJ IDEA...
+Setup as a 'manual' IntelliJ project, so no use of Maven or Gradle.
 More information in the readme.txt in the directory.

 #### check-python-27-manual
 Program that scans Python modules (files) or packages (directories) for 2.7 syntax and flags any